 Making a valuable contribution to the lives of others helps build character and a strong sense of self.
 All students are encouraged to participate in community initiatives - within the College community or the wider local or global community.
 Throughout the year, the College provides support to a number of different causes.

-Leadership is formal and informal throughout the School with elected positions in Junior, Middle and Senior School.
+Leadership is formal and informal throughout the School with elected positions in Junior, Middle and Senior Years.